kioskprotocol/din/README.md

 * `registerDINs`
 * `registerDINsWithResolver`

 Only approximately 100 DINs can be registered in a single transaction due to Ethereum gas limits.
+The registry contract was intentionally kept simple in favor of coding around this limitation.